pytorch/pytorch/docs/source/tensor_view.rst

     >>> t[0][0]
     tensor(3.14)

-Since views share underlying data with its base tensor, if you edit the data in the view, it will be reflected in the base tensor as well.
+Since views share underlying data with its base tensor, which implies, editing data in the view will be reflected in the base tensor as well.

 Typically a PyTorch op returns a new tensor as output, e.g. :meth:`~torch.Tensor.add`.
 But in case of view ops, outputs are views of input tensors to avoid unncessary data copy.